 Food Preparation and Social Media

 - Bulk buy meat.
 There are heaps of wholesalers these days and they are FANTASTIC.
-You can get really high quality meat at a lower than supermarket price, often they will have an onsite butcher free of charge and they have a wide variety of product.
-This means you can buy in bulk, save money and have heaps of different options ready for you in the freezer whenever you need it.
+You can get really high quality meat at a lower than supermarket price.
+Often they will have an onsite butcher free of charge and they have a wide variety of products.
+This means you can buy in bulk and save money.
+Leaving you with lots of different options ready in the freezer whenever you need it.

 - Mini frittatas